rob3315/stellacode/docs/sources/code_structure.rst

 Code structure
 ================
-The code has been thought to ba relatively modular
+The code structure has been thought to be (relatively) easily extended to other costs and surfaces parametrizations.